Conveniently Build a Simple GIS Application Platform

 </html>

-If you do not want to set your service as public, you need to apply for key first, then call your REST map service.
-In addition, you can directly call the map that made in DataViz, or call the REST data service to implement data query and other functions, click to learn more about how to call REST services.
+If you do not want to set your service as public, you need to apply for key in advance, then use your REST map service.
+In addition, you can directly use the map that created in DataViz, or use the REST data service to implement data query and other functions, click to learn more about how to use REST services.